Training Overview

 Ground School

 Ground school is intended for level 3 cadets and up that are applying for either the Glider Pilot or Power Pilot Training Course.
-The DND qualification exam for the scholarships is scheduled for early January each year.
 Ground school has moved to an online self driven program applied for in early September/October.
 This program includes the qualification exam required to apply for the Glider or Power Training Course.

 Field training exercise